JRDMIII/procedural-animation/README.md

 Honestly I could just end it here because of how crazy it is to think that I programmed that basically ant looking thing to move as it is now but I know I can make the simulation run and move better.

-I quickly changed the number of iterations for the FABRIK algorithm down to 50 from 500 and went from around 70 fps to around 110 which was great.
+I quickly changed the number of iterations for the FABRIK algorithm down to 50 from 500 and the frame-rate went from around 70 fps to around 110 which was great.
 I then for fun decided to include a similar mouse finding algorithm to the leg test script in the ant script, producing this:

 ```python
 # In constructor...